therohitdas/Youtube-Transcript-Generator/readme.md

 The YouTube Transcript Generator is a powerful tool designed to streamline the process of extracting and processing transcripts from YouTube videos.
 Whether you're looking to transcribe lectures, interviews, or any other video content, this project provides a convenient solution.

+### Variant:

+This script uses a fork of [rpunct by Daulet Nurmanbetov](https://github.com/therohitdas/rpunct) for punctuating the text.
+This variant is more accurate but takes longer to run.
+If you want to use the other version, use the main branch of my repo.

 ### How It Can Help 🚀

 This tool is particularly useful for: